Tour 13: Island of Crete Hiking and Cultural Tour

 • June 3: train to Kyle of Lochalsh, Isle of Skye (Portree Hotel)

-• June 4-May 9: hike Isle of Skye (1 day of the 6 is a free day to explore on your own)
+• June 4-June 9: hike Isle of Skye (1 day of the 6 is a free day to explore on your own)

 • June 10: private coach to Edinburgh staying (Scotsman Hotel)